Pranithreddy16/Attendance-Tracker/README.md

 1.  **Load:** On startup, the system reads existing data from `attendance.txt`.
 2.  **Input:** The user interacts with a menu to add, modify, or remove course data.
 3.  **Process:** The system calculates percentages and categorizes status (Safe/Warning/Critical).
-4.  **Forecast:** Users can predict future attendance by simulating upcoming classes.
+4.  **Prediction:** Users can predict future attendance by simulating upcoming classes.
 5.  **Save:** Upon exiting, all updates are written back to the data file.

 ---